Healthy Homes Assessment Kaiwharawhara

 Kaiwharawhara Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Kaiwharawhara and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Kaiwharawhara and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes